 If you are a new member and want to try either cut and thrust or heavy fighting in Calontir, the following page is made completely for you.

 A survey was sent out through social media to the populace of Calontir, and the populace responded.
-This page is intended to guide only and in no way should be referred to as gospel on how to participate in arts and sciences in Calontir.
+This page is intended to guide only and in no way should be referred to as gospel on how to participate in fighting in Calontir.

 You would like to get started participating in fighting in the Kingdom of Calontir, but you don't know where to start.
 What would the experienced members tell you to do?